Skip to content

 Non-encrypted environment variables

 For configuration values that don't need encryption (ports, feature flags, public URLs), place them in /etc/environment in your container image.
 These are loaded into the enclave environment automatically, without requiring locksmith.
+This is also where values that older workflows might have supplied with Docker build arguments should be baked into the image.

-RUN echo "APP_PORT=8083" >> /etc/environment
+RUN echo "APP_PORT=3000" >> /etc/environment

 RUN echo "LOG_LEVEL=info" >> /etc/environment